 TransUnion Completes Acquisition of Verisk Financial Services

-A comprehensive overview of the cards, payments and consumer banking market in Argentina with extensive data tables.
+A comprehensive overview of the cards, payments and consumer banking market in Argentina, with clearsighted commentary backed by relevant data.

 TABLE OF CONTENTS

 Argentine Country Report Data Tables